kaitlynhuang26/Portfolio/README.md

 ### Education
 Statistics and Data Science, Bachelors @ University of California, Berkeley

+Mathematics and Economics, Associates @ Skyline College

 ### Hi!
 I'm Kaitlyn!

 Hi!
 I’m Kaitlyn Widjaja, a Junior at UC Berkeley majoring in Statistics and passionate about solving real-world challenges through data.
 With expertise in Python, SQL, Tableau, and NumPy, I excel at transforming complex datasets into impactful strategies.

 I thrive on creative problem-solving, whether it's analyzing market trends, improving systems, or uncovering data-driven insights.
 Adaptable and eager to grow, I’m driven to use data to tell compelling stories and create meaningful change across industries.

+### Leaderships

+- Co-President of Phi Theta Kappa Honor Society 2022-2023 elevating the chapter to a top 41 international ranking among 1200+ chapters
+- Founder and President of the Indonesian Student Association at Skyline College
+- Vice-President of International Student Association 2022-2023
+- International Student Ambassador at Skyline College bridging communication between international students and U.S. Department of State
+- Project Lead that empowered 20+ senior citizens to independently use technology for communication, accessing resources, and managing daily tasks
+- EYH Workshop Lead who inspired 80+ girls to explore STEM, increasing interest in forensic science careers from 6 to 32 participants

 ### Work Experience
-Data Scientist @ Excidia Startup| AI Customs Clearance and Compliance platform •Building the first AI Customs Clearance and Compliance platform in Indonesia to streamline processes for importers and exporters
+Data Scientist @ Excidia Startup| AI Customs Clearance and Compliance platform
+- Building the first AI Customs Clearance and Compliance platform in Indonesia to streamline processes for importers and exporters
-•Use Python to validate data accuracy and identify duplicate entries in import and export datasets •Implement web scraping techniques to extract data from export websites and identify HS codes, creating a clean and structured dataset
+- Use Python to validate data accuracy and identify duplicate entries in import and export datasets
+- Implement web scraping techniques to extract data from export websites and identify HS codes, creating a clean and structured dataset
-•Collaborate with engineers to develop an AI-powered chatbot platform that enables users to ask questions, such as how to import fish, and receive accurate HS codes and trade guidance
+- Collaborate with engineers to develop an AI-powered chatbot platform that enables users to ask questions, such as how to import fish, and receive accurate HS codes and trade guidance

 Data Science and Operations Intern @ Pawrents
 - Conducted market research and exploratory data analysis (EDA) using Python to uncover user behavior patterns, optimize retention strategies, inform user acquisition and growth initiatives